ahmetengin/ada.stargate/docs/architecture/NANO_AGENT_PATTERN.md

 2. Access to specific Python Functions (Skills).
 3. A short-term memory (Conversation History).

-The **Nano Agent** is a minimalist class (under 100 lines of code) that satisfies these requirements without the overhead of LangChain or LangGraph.
+The **Nano Agent** is a minimalist class (under 100 lines of code) that satisfies these requirements without the overhead of LangChain or LangGraph for these specific nodes.

 ## 2. Why Nano?
 *   **Latency:** No overhead from complex graph traversals for simple tasks.